llm-bible/llm-bible.github.io/_publications/jiang2020how.markdown

 ---
 layout: publication
-title: "How Can We Know When Language Models Know?
-On The Calibration Of Language Models For Question Answering"
+title: How Can We Know When Language Models Know?
+On The Calibration Of Language Models For Question Answering
 authors: Jiang Zhengbao, Araki Jun, Ding Haibo, Neubig Graham
 conference: "Arxiv"
 year: 2020